My boys sometimes get to choose what is for dinner. Often, this is their request. By often, I mean we could eat them once a week.

 Serve immediately on hamburger buns.

-Weight Watchers info: This recipe makes 7 servings.
-Each 1/3 cup serving is 4 SmartPoints.
+WW Info: This recipe makes 7 servings.
+Each 1/3 cup serving is 4 points (on purple, blue, and green).
 We did not include a bun in the calculation; this gives you more freedom to choose your favorite.